 Do a home workout: Yoga isn’t for everyone.
 Although there are free yoga sources, there are also free exercise apps and videos.
 The idea of going to a gym can be very intimidating, pandemic or not.
 Learning how to workout at home requires minimal equipment: just yourself (and potentially weights if you want more of a challenge).

 Start journaling: Things are weird right now.
 Writing down what you feel can be a useful strategy to process it.
 Maybe you’ll never look back at what you wrote, but getting it on paper was a positive outlet in the moment.
 Maybe you’ll look at it years from now and really appreciate where life has taken you.
 In the meantime, writing can help boost your memory and may even inspire creativity.

-Get ready for the day: “I’m not going anywhere, why should I get ready?”.
-This might seem like silly advice, but it can make a world of difference in how you feel.
-Look good feel good right?
+Get ready for the day: “I’m not going anywhere, why should I get ready?”
+There are many reasons.
+This tip seem like silly advice, but it can make a world of difference in how you feel.
+Look good feel good, right?
 Put mascara on.
 Paint your nails.
 Do anything to make yourself feel more “ready”, even if it’s just to go about your day of watching TV and sitting on the couch.
-Who knows, maybe someone will take that advice and video chat you unexpectedly!
+Who knows, maybe someone will take our advice and video chat you unexpectedly!

 Read a book – for fun!: Taking online classes isn’t for everyone.
-Books are a great way to find enjoyment, but they can also be used for educational purposes.
+Books are a great way to learn something, but they're also a great way to find simple enjoyment.
 If you’re not into reading, find a free audio book online.
 You can listen to it while you do things around the house or while you’re driving to run errands.